 Google Tasks is a free app.
 You only need a Google account to sync and access tasks on other platforms.
 Todoist, in comparison, comes with a couple of premium options.

-The free account has the basic options, and you are limited in many ways.
-Along with the missing reminder option, you are limited to:
+The free account has basic options, and you are limited in many ways.
+Along with the missing reminder option, you are limited to the following:

 - 5 MB attachment limit